-Net Present Value (NPV) calculation
+Net Present Value (NPV) Explained

 Calculating Net Present Value with a Spreadsheet